 Heavy cream is the thick and high fat cream that rises to the top of fresh milk.
 It has a thick texture and rich taste when added to coffee.
 However heavy cream is high in fat and calories.

 Half-and-half is made by combining equal parts of cream and whole milk.
 It is similar to milk but more creamier.
-When added to coffee it has a lighter taste and mouthfeel while still adding a rich, creamy flavor.
+When added to coffee (sometimes called a Breve Coffee) it has a lighter taste and mouthfeel while still adding a rich, creamy flavor.
 Half-and-half is lower in fat and calories than heavy cream.

 Are Coffee Creamers Bad For You?